How to treat SIBO Naturally

 There are several ways available for treating SIBO in patients with IBS, including the use of antibiotics, herbal supplements, dietary measures, probiotics, and prokinetic agents.

-The choice of herbal antibiotic often depends on the specific types of gas that are produced or suspected- Hydrogen, Methane or Hydrogen Sulfide.
+The choice of herbal antimicrobial depends on the type of gas produced on your SIBO breath test.

 Hydrogen SIBO – how to treat naturally